cnk113/NextClone/README.md

 For instructions on how to use *NextClone*, please visit the [user guide](https://phipsonlab.github.io/NextClone/).

+How to run on STICR data, go to the folder with bam output if you're using PIP-seq make sure to realign with STARSolo unmapped reads within

+You need the STICR whitelist in a specific format that has all 3 possible indices and truncated down 58 bps (minimum length for bit 3 demux)

 <!-- ## Citation -->

 <!-- If you use NextClone in your study, please kindly cite our preprint on bioRxiv. -->